-The city of Marburg an der Lahn will celebrate 800th anniversary of the town charter in 2022.
-With the City we can look back on a fascinating history, remarkable buildings, far-reaching events and milestones in science.
+The city of Marburg an der Lahn celebrated 800th anniversary of the town charter in 2022.
+With the City we looked back on a fascinating history, remarkable buildings, far-reaching events and milestones in science.

 Another work of art in Marburg that challenges sight and spirit is a detail of the magnificent Renaissance Wooden portal in the Prince's Hall of the Landgrave's Palace.